Stone Garrett Player Props: Nationals vs. Orioles

-After going 2-for-4 with a double in his last game, Stone Garrett and the Washington Nationals take on the Baltimore Orioles (who will hand the ball to Dean Kremer) at 7:05 PM ET on Tuesday.
+After going 1-for-3 in his most recent game, Stone Garrett and the Washington Nationals take on the Baltimore Orioles (who will start Kyle Bradish) at 7:05 PM ET on Wednesday.

-He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Guardians.

 Stone Garrett Game Info & Props vs. the Orioles